al91liwo/pytorch-rl-lab/README.md

-# ddpg-implementation
+# pytorch-rl-lab
-DDPG-implementation of Group 06 Frederik Wegner and Alexander Lind
+DDPG and MPC implementation of Group 06 Frederik Wegner and Alexander Lind

 ## Installation Guide

 This guide assumes you are working under Ubuntu 16.04

-1. Make sure you installed all dependencies in the dependencies.yaml.
+1. Make sure you installed all dependencies of the dependencies.yaml.
    Create a virtual environment, activate it, and update it.
    You can also use an Anaconda virtual environment.